I love summer. The longer days. Parties. People just seem happier when it’s sunny (or maybe that’s just me).

 Damaged skin – Blackcurrant oil

 I’ve been testing out Sukin Purely Ageless Botanical Hydration Booster for the last few weeks and I’m impressed.
-Less is definitely more – I rub 2 drops into my face and neck and follow with my favourite moisturiser.
+Less is definitely more – I rub 2 drops into my face and neck and follow with my moisturiser.
 Any more than this and I start to resemble an oil slick.

 Speak to any dermatologist and they’ll tell you that the number one thing you can do to help the health of your skin is to use sun protection.